A11 Fiveways to Thetford Improvement

 Will there be diversions?

 A11/B1112 junction closure

-Traffic wishing to access the A1101 or the A1065 from the A11 will be diverted via Fiveways roundabout.
-The B1112 will remain open for local access at the A165 near Eriswell and the A1101 near Icklingham and a temporary 40mph speed restriction will be in place along the B1112 for safety reasons.
+Traffic wishing to access the A1101 or the A1065 from the A11 is diverted via Fiveways roundabout.
+The B1112 is open for local access at the A165 near Eriswell and the A1101 near Icklingham and a temporary 40mph speed restriction is in place along the B1112 for safety reasons.

 This section of the A11 lies within an area known as "The Brecks" or "Breckland", which is an area of considerable ecological, archaeological and landscape value.
 It contains a number of sites of European and National conservation value.

 These sites include the Rex Graham Reserve, Weather Heath and Horn Heath which are Sites of Special Scientific Interest and Special Areas of Conservation; Mildenhall Woods County Wildlife Site and the Elveden Village Conservation Area.

 Most of the route is a potential Special Protection Area, a European designation relating to the protection of three bird species; stone curlew, nightjar and woodlark.

 We will use best practice to safeguard the local environment.
 We have surveyed the local surroundings and used the results to find ways of reducing any negative effects and also contribute towards improving the local environment.
 We will plan the construction works to minimise the effects on the environment.